MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 4. In the properties dialog form, you can change the **Name** for the app and enter optional information like a description, images, category, publisher, and support URL.
 Follow the instructions on the screen for details like image size.

-5. Make sure the **Enabled** check box is selected so that users are able to add this app to sites.
+5. Make sure the **Enabled** checkbox is selected so that users are able to add this app to sites.

 6. If it appears, in the **Hosting Licenses** box, specify the number of licenses you think you will need.

 7. Select **Save**.

 > [!NOTE]
->  If you want to make third-party apps available for users to find and install, you simply need to buy a site license for them.
-When you buy a site license for a third-party app from the SharePoint store, the apps will automatically display under **Apps You Can Add**.
+>  To make third-party apps available for users to find and add, you simply need to get them from the store.
+They'll automatically appear under **Apps you can add**.

 ## Step 3 (optional): Install an app for users
 <a name="__toc347303050"> </a>